donsro/sandbox/README.md

 ### Portfolio and miscellaneous Javascript coding samples

 Often times people ask me to provide my portfolio links or code samples from my recent projects on job interviews.
-This may not be an easy task for me.
+This may not be an easy task to do.
 I may have no access nor legal rights to share the code that is someone else's proprietary software.

 Feel free to browse around my GitHub repositories.
 These are my [code testing samples and experiments] (http://donsro.atwebpages.com/sandbox/index.html).
 Nothing is copy-pasted.
 All original.
 As a part of my portfolio I would also like to represent a few web projects that I was heavily involved with as a Front-end web developer / designer in the past.